-delay(expr,delayTime, delayMax) Returns: expr(time-delayTime) for time> delay(expr,delayTime) cardinality(c) time.start + delayTime and expr(time.start) for time <= time.start + delayTime.
-The arguments, i.e., expr, delayTime and delayMax, need to be subtypes of Real. delayMax needs to be additionally a parameter expression.
+delay(expr,delayTime, delayMax) Returns: expr(time=delayTime) for time> delaymax) delay(expr,delayTime) cardinality(c) Returns: expr(time-delayTime) for time> time.start + delayTime and expr(time.start) for time <= time.start + delayTime.
+The argu- ments, i.e., expr, delayTime and delayMax, need to be subtypes of Real. delayMax needs to be additionally a parameter expression.
 The following relation shall hold: 0 <= delayTime <= delayMax, otherwise an error occurs.
 If delayMax is not supplied in the argument list, delayTime needs to be a parameter expression.
 See also section 3.7.2.1.
 For non-scalar arguments the function is vectorized according to section 10.6.12.
 [This is a deprecated operator.
-It should no longer be used, since it will be removed in one of the next Modelica releases.]
-Returns the number of (inside and outside) occurrences of connector instance c in a connect-equation as an Integer number.
-See also section 3.7.2.3. homotopy(actual=actual, TT 1 simplified=simplified) semiLinear(x, The scalar expressions "actual" and "simplified" are subtypes of Real.
-A Modelica translator should map this operator into either of the two forms: 1.
-Returns actual [a trivial implementation].
-2. In order to solve algebraic systems of equations, the operator might during the solution process return a combination of the two arguments, ending at actual, [e.g., actuallambda + simplified(1-lambda), where lambda is a homotopy parameter going from 0 to 1].
-The solution must fulfill the equations for homotopy returning actual.
-See also section 3.7.2.4.
-For non-scalar arguments the function is vectorized according to section 12.4.6. positiveSlope, Returns: smooth(0, if x>=0 then negativeSlope) positiveSlopex else negativeSlopex).
+It should no longer be used, since it will be removed in one of the next be used, since it will be removed in one of the next Modelica releases.]
+Returns the number of (inside and outside) occur- rences of connector instance c in a connect-equation as an Integer number.
+See also section 3.7.2.3. homotopy(actual=actual, simplified=simplified) somilinear(x The scalar expressions "actual" and "simplified" are subtypes of Real.
+A Modelica translator should map this operator into either of the two forms: Returns actual [a trivial implementation].
+In order to solve algebraic systems of equations, the operator might during the solution process return a combination of the two arguments, ending at actual, [e.g., actuallambda + simplified(1-lambda), where lambda is a homotopy parameter going from 0 to 1].
+The solution must fulfill the equations for homotopy returning actual. semiLinear(x, positiveSlope, negativeSlope) Returns: $mooth(0, if x>=0 then$ positiveSlopex else negativeSlopex).
 The result is of type Real.
-See section 3.7.2.5 [especially in the case when $x=0$].
+See section 3.7.2.5 [espe- cially in the case when $x = 0$].
 For non-scalar arguments the function is vectorized according to section 10.6.12. inStream(v) The operator inStream(v) is only allowed on stream variables v defined in stream connectors, and is the value of the stream variable v close to the connection point assuming that the flow is from the connection point into the component.
 This value is computed from the stream connection equations of the flow variables and of the stream variables.
 The operator is vectorizable.
 For more details see section 15.2. actualStream(v) The actualStream(v) operator returns the actual value of the stream variable v for any flow direction.
 The operator is vectorizable.
 For more details, see section 15.3.

-spatialDistribution( in0=in0, in1=in1, x=x, positiveVelocity=, The spatialDistribution() operator allows initialPoints=, approximation of variable-speed transport of propinitialValues=) erties, see section 3.7.2.2. getInstanceName() Returns a string with the name of the model/block that is simulated, appended with the fully qualified name of the instance in which this function is called, see section 3.7.2.6.
+spatialDistribution(in0=in0, in1=in1, x=x, positiveVelocity=, initialPoints=, initialValues=) The spatialDistribution() operator allows approximation of variable-speed transport of properties, see section 3.7.2.2. getInstanceName() Returns a string with the name of the model/block that is simulated, appended with the fully qualified name of the instance in which this function is called, see section 3.7.2.6.